muturich/magical_tutorial/Develop/gist-template.md

 ### Character Classes

 The `[a-z]`character class is used to match any lowercase alphabetical character in the tag name and attribute names.
-The `[' "] `character class us used to match either single or double quote in the attribute values
+The `[' "] `character class is used to match either single or double quote in the attribute values

 ### Flags